 At some point, most Thai people will become extra-buddhist for buddhist lent, or joining the monkhood to make merit for a dead parent or some such (assuming they’re not in the small muslim or christian minorities).
 So every Thai person understands the idea of vegan food.
 This will always be respected; to give meat to a monk or someone who has requested “religious” food would be a grievous sin.

-The magic words to unlock a world of vegan cuisine in Thailand are “Pom [for a male]/ Dee-chan [for a female] kin ahaan jair”.
+The magic words to unlock a world of vegan cuisine in Thailand are “Pom [if you're male]/ Dee-chan [female] kin ahaarn jair”.
 “Jair” is the key; it rhymes with “air” but has a slightly shorter vowel.

 Any meaty-looking stuff in your resulting meal will be tofu (the smegma of Beelzebub, in my opinion) or mushroom.
 Soy sauce will be used for seasoning instead of fish sauce.
 If you want to avoid MSG, say “mai sai churot”.
 “Spicy” is “pet”, not spicy is “mai pet”.